cositools/cosi-data-challenge-1/data_products/README.md

 ### Positron Annihilation at 511 keV

 The morphology of the 511 keV emission from positron annihilation is not well constrained.
-For this first Data Challenge, we have used the model defined in [Knödlseder et al. 2005](https://ui.adsabs.harvard.edu/abs/2005A%26A...441..513K/abstract), where the emission was fit with a 2-D asymmetric Gaussian spatial model with the following parameters:
+For this first Data Challenge, we have used the model defined in [Knödlseder et al. 2005](https://ui.adsabs.harvard.edu/abs/2005A%26A...441..513K/abstract), where the emission was fit with a 2-D asymmetric Gaussian spatial model with the following parameters (the reported flux is the true value and not the 10x value):

 <img width="350" alt="Screen Shot 2022-10-17 at 2 21 06 AM" src="https://user-images.githubusercontent.com/33991471/196103180-3b25375b-3153-44bb-8c1a-a0c68e56585d.png">